Dietetic Internship (VA Track)

 The Arizona State University (ASU) / Veterans Affairs (VA) Dietetic Internship with Master of Science (MS) degree is a 16 month (three semesters and one summer) program for individuals who have completed at least a bachelor’s degree, as well as the accredited Didactic Program in Dietetics (DPD) coursework requirements.
+Applicants must be U.S. citizens.
 The ASU/VA Dietetic Internship provides the supervised practice experience that is required to be eligible to take the registration examination for dietitians.
-The combined program offers interns the opportunity to complete a Master of Science degree in Nutrition in addition to the required supervised practice component.
+The combined program offers interns the opportunity to complete a Master of Science degree in Nutritional Science in addition to the required supervised practice component.
 This program has a concentration in research and is designed to meet the competencies for entry-level practice as a Registered Dietitian Nutritionist (RD/RDN).
 The program requires completion of a 30 credit MS Degree, Applied Project, and approximately 1300 hours of supervised practice experience.

 The dietetic internship supervised practice provides a well-rounded experience through the continuum of VA health care, from acute care, long-term care, food service systems and community nutrition to specialty care nutrition services.
 This dietetic internship offers experience providing excellent care to veterans using the Academy of Nutrition and Dietetics Nutrition Care Process, evidence-based guidelines and nutrition-focused physical exams while integrating all of this within the VA’s progressive technology based programs.